 We all know great tooling can help us move faster and be more productive when coding.
-With this in mind, a few months ago, I asked front end developers here at Shopify what packages and plugins they couldn’t live without.
+With this in mind, I asked front end developers at Shopify what packages and plugins they couldn’t live without.

-Based on those conversations and a bit of research, I’ve put together a list of the top 20 best Atom packages.
+And so, based on those conversations and a bit of research, I’ve put together a list of the top 21 best Atom packages.

 To makes things easier to parse, I’ve split up these Atom packages into the following categories in no particular order:

-Installing new packages with Atom, is a bit easier than other editors like Sublime Text.
+Installing new packages with Atom is a bit easier than with other editors like Sublime Text.
 Simply type

 cmd + , (on a Mac) or